 Little by little, word by word, lesson by lesson, the language came to Yolanda - and, collaboration with her son’s school helped her son.
 She eventually was able to apply for U.S. citizenship, which she received in an official proclamation in late 2013.

 Yolanda’s story has the chance to be retold in many other families thanks to an expansion of literacy services aimed directly at helping English language learners on the path to U.S. citizenship.

 The Oklahoma Department of Libraries is offering an immigration and citizenship services program funded through the Library Services Technology Act (LSTA) Grants to States from the Institute of Museum and Library Services.

-There are Literacy Corners set up in five hometown libraries (Norman Central, Moore, SOKC, Shawnee, and Purcell) with a variety of information about what libraries are offering for citizenship help as well as general information sheets on first or next steps in seeking U.S. citizenship.
+Citizenship materials are available in five hometown libraries (Norman Central, Moore, SOKC, Shawnee, and Purcell) with a variety of information about what libraries are offering for citizenship help as well as general information sheets on first or next steps in seeking U.S. citizenship.